Quantum Link Homology via Trace Functor I: Khovanov Homology

 \subsection{The~formal bracket}

 Let us start with a~brief reminder of the~formal Khovanov bracket following \cite{Cob}.
 In this section $\sfce$ stands for a~surface, possibly with boundary.

 Choose a~diagram $D\subset\sfce$ of an~oriented tangle $T \subset \sfce\times\R$ and let $n$ stand for the~number of crossings in $D$.
-To compute the~formal Khovanov bracket of $T$ one begins with creating the~$n$-dimensional \emph{cube of resolutions} $\KhCube{D}$ of $D$ defined as follows: \begin{itemize} \item each vertex $\xi$ of $\KhCube{D}$ is decorated with the~resolution $D_\xi$ of $D$, i.e.\ the~collection of circles and proper intervals in $\sfce$ obtained from $D$ by forgetting the~orientation and replacing each $i$--th crossing \fntNWSECr\ by its horizontal \fntHorRes\ or vertical \fntVertRes\ smoothing for $\xi_i=0$ and $\xi_i=1$ respectively, and \item the~edges are decorated by cobordisms with a~unique saddle point connecting the~two resolutions, directed from the~resolution with less vertical smoothings to the~one with more of them. \end{itemize} We can view $\KhCube{D}$ as a~commutative cubical diagram in $\Cob(\sfce)$, the~category whose objects are (non-oriented) flat tangles in $\sfce$ and morphisms the~isotopy classes of surfaces in $\sfce\times I$.
+To compute the~formal Khovanov bracket of $T$ one begins with creating the~$n$-dimensional \emph{cube of resolutions} $\KhCube{D}$ of $D$ defined as follows: \begin{itemize} \item each vertex $\xi$ of $\KhCube{D}$ is decorated with the~resolution $D_\xi$ of $D$, i.e.\ the~collection of circles and proper intervals in $\sfce$ obtained from $D$ by forgetting the~orientation and replacing each $i$--th crossing \fntNWSECr\ by its horizontal \fntHorRes\ or vertical \fntVertRes\ smoothing for $\xi_i=0$ and $\xi_i=1$ respectively, and \item each edge is decorated by a~cobordism with a~unique saddle point over the~smoothing being changed and directed from the~resolution with less vertical smoothings to the~one with more of them. \end{itemize} We can view $\KhCube{D}$ as a~commutative cubical diagram in $\Cob(\sfce)$, the~category with objects (non-oriented) flat tangles in $\sfce$ and morphisms the~isotopy classes of surfaces in $\sfce\times I$.
 The~degree of a~surface $S \subset \sfce\times I$ is given by the~formula